gocardless/anony/README.md

 ### Result object

-When a model is anonymised, an Anony::Result is returned.
+When a model is anonymised, an `Anony::Result` is returned.
 This allows the library to detail the changes is made and the strategy it used.
+The result object also contains the errors that may have been raised within Anony, allowing you to handle them elegantly without using the exceptions for flow control.

 The result object has 3 attributes: